Azure DevOps

 To avoid having to add the DEBRICKED_TOKEN

-Sign in to your organization and select your project
+Sign into your organization and select your project.

-Go to: Pipelines → Library → Variable groups
+Go to Pipelines → Library → Variable groups.

-Click + Variable group
+Click + Variable group.

-Click on + Add
+Click + Add.

-(to make it secret, toggle the "lock" icon at the end of the row)
+(to make it secret, toggle the "lock" icon at the end of the row).

-Click Save
+Click Save.

-Go to the Pipeline permissions tab
+Go to the Pipeline permissions tab.

-Press three vertical dots and choose Open access to allow access in all pipelines.
+Click the three vertical dots and choose Open access to allow access in all pipelines.
 If you want to, it is also possible to just specify specific pipelines who should get access.
+After this, you can use the created variable in your repository pipelines.

-Go to: Project settings → Service connections
+Go to Project settings → Service connections.

-Click Create service connection
+Click Create service connection.

-In OAuth Configuration drop-down select AzurePipelines
+Under OAuth Configuration drop-down, select AzurePipelines.

 Give new service connection name, which you will use as a value for endpoint parameter later on

-Click Save
+Click Save.

 You can now use the following template in pipelines of repositories you want to integrate with Debricked.
 The triggering template refers directly to the Azure DevOps template core repository found in the Debricked CLI repository.
-If you would like to make modifications to it, it is also possible to copy the template from the CLI repository into a core repository of your own, which you would then refer to in the triggering template below.
+If you want to make modifications to it, it is also possible to copy the template from the CLI repository into a core repository of your own, which you would then refer to in the triggering template below.

 In the repositories that you want to trigger the shared pipeline from, paste the triggering template above to an azure pipelines yaml file.

-<service_connection_name>: The name of the service connection created in step 2
+<service_connection_name> - The name of the service connection created in step 2.

 By using your own core repository containing the template in Azure DevOps, you do not need to create a service connection and can customise the template to your liking.